Home Korean Ingredient GlossaryFermented Sauce (Jang) What Is Doenjang? (Korean Soybean Paste)

 How to Use Korean Soybean Paste:

 • Ssamjang (쌈장): Ssamjang is a thick dipping sauce often served with Korean barbecue.
-While the ingredients change from recipe to recipe, it always contains doenjang and gochujang.
+While the ingredients change from recipe to recipe, they always contain doenjang and gochujang.

 • Doenjang Jjigae (김치찌개): Doenjang jjigae is a type of Korea stew.
 You make this dish using Korean soybean paste as the base flavor.
 It tastes slightly salty and earthy.
 During the winter, this thick stew is the perfect dish to warm the body.

 • Bossam (보쌈): Bossam refers to a Korean pork dish made by boiling pork belly.
-Often, people add doenjang as a seasoning ingredient as the pork boils.
+Often, Koreans as doenjang as seasoning to the pot as the pork boils.

 This is just a short list of doenjang use examples.
-People in Korea use doenjang in a multitude different soups, marinades, and more.
+Doenjang is used in a multitude of further recipes as well including soups, marinades, and more.

 Korean Soybean Paste Paste Frequently Asked Questions:

-Now that we learned about Korean soybean paste, we can answer some questions you may have about this condiment!
-If we did not answer your question, feel free to leave a comment below or email us at [email protected].
+Now that we learned about Korean soybean paste, I can answer some questions you may have about this condiment!
+If I did not answer your question, feel free to leave a comment below or email us at [email protected].

 Where Can I Buy Doenjang?